damncabbage/damncabbage.github.io.old/source/_posts/2011-10-25-bridging-the-divide-testing-with-timecop.markdown

 layout: post
 title: "Bridging the PHP/Ruby Divide: Testing With Timecop"
 date: 2011-10-25 11:32
-published: false
 comments: true
 categories:
 - Ruby
 - PHP
 - Testing
+- Pilfering Gems
 ---

-*This is the first in a short series of posts showing you how to use some of the niftier features from the Ruby world in your PHP work.*
+*This is the first in a short series of posts showing you how to cherry-pick some of the niftier things (libraries, techniques, whatever) from the Ruby world for use in your PHP work.*

 [Timecop](https://github.com/jtrupiano/timecop) is a library that makes testing time-dependant code a cinch.